contre95/controtto/README.md

 ### TODO
 * More tests
 * Wrappers for logging and metrics would be nice as well.
+* Add Accounts to keep track of the total net worth.
 * Remove all the CSS and use custom `style.css` + Tailwind CDN.